GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 	* If the updates are being performed on a "Draft" report, and there are validation failures, then the report stays in "Draft" status.
 If there are no validation failures, the report is updated to "Published" status.
  	* If the updates are being performed on a "Published" report, a new subawardReportNumber is assigned to the update request.
 If there are validation failures, then the report status is set to "Reopened".
 If there are no validation failures, the new subaward report moves to "Published" status and the previous "Published" report is archived.

-See the [Response Json](#response-Json) section for the response structure and specific examples.
+See the [Response JSON](#response-JSON) section for the response structure and specific examples.

 The API will return other HTTP Status codes in case of any other errors and the report will not be updated.
 Refer to the [General Error Messages](#general-error-messages) for specific details.